Grammarify-team/Grammarify-Server/README.md

   ### **Upload File**
   ----
-  Upload file image or pdf to Server Storage
+  Upload file image or pdf to Server Storage, and return link

 * **URL**